International Student Admissions

 – September 1, for Spring Semester

-You must NOT enter using a B1/B2 visa (Tourist Visa) or a “Visa Waiver” status.
-By law, persons under said non-immigrant visa categories are prohibited from pursuing a course of study or enrolling for classes.
+You must NOT enter the United States using a B1/B2 visa (Tourist Visa) or a “Visa Waiver” status if your purpose is to study as a full time student.
+Persons under these non-immigrant visa categories are not allowed to pursue a course of study or enroll for classes.

 Please be aware that educational and living costs are generally higher in the U.S. compared to other nations.
-When you obtain an F-1 visa and enter the U.S. under an F-1 status, you should be aware that you (and your sponsor(s)) are responsible for funding your studies.
+When you obtain an F-1 visa and enter the U.S. under an F-1 status, you (and your sponsor(s)) are responsible for funding your studies.
 International students are not eligible for any federal or state financial aid.
-Please be reminded that your primary purpose in the U.S. is to pursue a full-course of study.
-F-1 students are not permitted to work to fund their studies in the U.S.